supernord/2025-ABACBS-workshop/_episodes/24-pawsey_proteinfold.md

 ## AMD-compatible images
 - The proteinfold workflow includes several modules that are executed on the GPU.
 - Default containers [hosted](https://quay.io/organization/nf-core) by the nf-core organisation support Nvidia hardware and will not run on the Setonix AMD gpus.
-- Pawsey provides a number of AMD-compatible [images](https://quay.io/organization/pawsey) which can be used to run structure prediction models.
+- Pawsey provides a number of AMD-compatible [containers](https://quay.io/organization/pawsey) which can be used to run structure prediction models.
 - Pre-built images have been made provided for the workshop today at `/scratch/references/abacbs2025/containers`.
-- We can configure the workflow to use these images by defining their path in a custom NextFlow config.
+- We can configure the workflow to use these images by defining their path in a custom Nextflow config.

 Inspect the `abacbs_workshop.config` from the workshop repo to to see that workflow modules are configured to use non-standard images available on Setonix.